dyv/paxos/README.md

 Here is a graphic representation of the Basic Paxos protocol.
 Note that the values returned in the Promise message are null the first time a proposal is made, since no Acceptor has accepted a value before in this round.
+Stage 2: Change to Multi-Paxos

-Stage 2: Implement a "File System" with Read, Write Stage 3: Make more Efficient and Implement multiple files
+Stage 3: Implement a "File System" with Read, Write